CodeForBaltimore/Bmore-Responsive/CONTRIBUTING.md

 - [Docker](https://www.docker.com/)
 - [Terraform](https://www.terraform.io/)

+Please see our [Tech Spec](/docs/Tech_Spec.md) for a full breakdown of the project and workflows.

-Please see our [BEST PRACTICES](/docs/BEST_PRACTICES.md) for code standards, git standards, and other guidance for writing clean and well documented code.
+Please see our [Best Practices](/docs/Best_Practices.md) for code standards, git standards, and other guidance for writing clean and well documented code.

 ### Pull Request Process